[Skip to content]

 5.1.2.
 Installation

-The Plug-in comes as an executable Jar Archive (Jar) that contains a graphical setup wizard to let you easily install the software.
-Wizard installation is recommended and explained in detail in Section 1.3, “Wizard Installation”.
+The plug-in comes as an executable Jar Archive (JAR) that contains a graphical setup wizard to let you easily install the software.
+Wizard installation is highly recommended and explained in detail in Section 1.3, “Wizard Installation”.

-If you would rather install the Plug-in manually, you have to decompress and copy the appropriate files into the different application folders.
-To decompress the contents of the installer Jar, you can either use the Jar tool that ships with your Java distribution or any other software that can handle the ZIP compression format (e.g. 7Zip or WinZip).
+If you would rather install the plug-in manually, you have to decompress and copy the appropriate files into the different application and/or settings folders.
+To decompress the contents of the installer JAR, you can often use the build-in support of your file manager (e.g. Nautilus) or any other software that can handle the ZIP compression format (e.g. 7Zip, WinZip or Stuffit Expander).
+If you don’t have access to one of the convenience tools, you might resort to the jar command-line application that ships with your Java distribution.

 For Windows, use something like